Alex grew up in Marchwiel, a stone’s throw from Erbistock, and went to Darland High School and then on to Yale College.

 Seb loves talking about all things food and drink and if he isn’t working, you will usually find him in another pub sampling the food and sipping a G&T, or drowning his sorrows when Arsenal loses yet again!

 Born and bred just 10 minutes from the Boat in Ponciau, Alyn’s definitely a local lad.
-He got into cheffing at the Corn Mill in Llangollen straight from school.
+He got into cheffing at the Corn Mill, Llangollen, straight from school.
 Here he quickly learned how to organise himself in a busy kitchen while simultaneously learning all the basic techniques at Yale College.
-This was his first venture with Brunning & Price and he worked his way up to junior sous chef here, before leaving to join the new openings team for the company.
+This was his first venture with Brunning & Price and he worked his way up to junior sous chef here, before leaving to join the new-openings team for the company.

-It’s fair to say that Alyn is very passionate about food, and when not in his own kitchen is out scouting for new culinary tastes and experiences elsewhere, or buying cook books to add to his massive collection.
-He has a girlfriend called Lauren and two cute (but crazy!) little pugs, Bruno and Freddie, and and is a huge fan of all things Batman.
+It’s fair to say that Alyn is very passionate about food, and when not in his own kitchen is out scouting for new culinary tastes and experiences elsewhere, or buying cookbooks to add to his massive collection.
+He has two cute (but crazy!) little pugs, Bruno and Freddie, and is a huge fan of all things Batman.
 Finally and not surprising for a Welshman he’s pretty keen on Rugby Union…Wales of course!

 Ben was born and raised in Rhiwabon, just a short drive from the Boat.
 He went to Ysgol Rhiwabon, and left thinking he wanted to be a carpet fitter… as one does!

-Whilst in college learning his chosen craft, Ian Pritchard-Jones, who used to run the Cross Foxes, offered him a part time job as a Kitchen Porter.
-Ben accepted the position and enjoyed it so much he decided to have a career change, and became a Commis Chef, studying Cookery at Yale College day release.
+Whilst in college learning his chosen craft, Ben took a job at The Cross Foxes as a Kitchen Porter and enjoyed it so much he decided to have a career change, and became a Commis Chef, studying Cookery at Yale College day release.

 3 years later, having taken to it like duck to water and been promoted to Senior Chef de Partie, he decided he needed to broaden his knowledge.
 So, he spread his wings and left the Foxes to develop his cooking skills and experiences in different kitchens across Cheshire, Shropshire, and the Wirral.
 During this time, Ben’s passion for all things foodie really came alight as he blossomed, working in some of the best kitchens alongside some of the best chefs in our corner of the world.